 Even if our clinical trials are completed as planned, we cannot be certain that their results will support approval of our product candidates.
-The FDA normally expects two randomized, well controlled Phase 3 pivotal studies in support of approval of an NDA or BLA.
-Our PICASSO 3 trial, even if successful, may not be sufficient to support approval and we may be required to conduct additional pivotal trials of palifosfamide in metastatic soft tissue sarcoma in order to obtain NDA approval.
+The FDA normally expects two randomized, well-controlled Phase 3 pivotal studies in support of approval of an NDA or BLA.
 Success in preclinical testing and early clinical trials does not ensure that later clinical trials will be successful, and we cannot be certain that the results of later clinical trials will replicate the results of prior clinical trials and preclinical testing.
+For example, despite positive findings in earlier clinical trials, our product candidate palifosfamide failed to meet the primary endpoints of the Phase 3 PICASSO 3 trial, causing us to suspend clinical development of palifosfamide in soft tissue sarcoma.
 The clinical trial process may fail to demonstrate that our product candidates are safe for humans and effective for the indicated uses.
 This failure would cause us to abandon a product candidate and may delay development of other product candidates.
-Any delay in, or termination of, our clinical trials will delay the submission of our NDAs or BLA's with the FDA and, ultimately, our ability to commercialize our product candidates and generate product revenues.
+Any delay in, or termination of, our clinical trials will delay the submission of our NDAs or BLAs with the FDA and, ultimately, our ability to commercialize our product candidates and generate product revenues.
 In addition, our clinical trials involve small patient populations.
 Because of the small sample size, the results of these clinical trials may not be indicative of future results.